steadybit/action-kit/docs/attack-api.md

 - Which configuration options should be presented to end-users within the user interface?
 - Can the attack be stopped, or is this an instantaneous event, e.g., host reboots?

-Attack description is a somewhat evolved topic, and you can find much more detailed information within our separate attack description document.
+Attack description is a somewhat evolved topic.
+For more information on attack parameters, please refer to our [parameter types](./parameter-types.md) documentation.

 ### Example